privet-kitty/dufy/README.md

 Dufy - Color Library for Common Lisp
 ====

-Dufy is a library for exact color manipulation and conversion in various color models, which supports the following color spaces:
+Dufy is a library for exact color manipulation and conversion in various color spaces, which supports the following color models:

 * Munsell color system
 * RGB